flaeppe/access-guard/README.md

                         Username to login with on configured SMTP server [default: unset] --email-password EMAIL_PASSWORD
+                        Password to login with on configured SMTP server [default: unset] --email-password-file PATH_TO_FILE
-                        Password to login with on configured SMTP server [default: unset] --email-use-tls       Make the _initial_ connection to the SMTP server over TLS/SSL [default: false] --email-start-tls     Make the initial connection to the SMTP server over plaintext, and then upgrade the connection to TLS/SSL [default: false]
+                        File containing password to login with on configured SMTP server [default: unset] --email-use-tls       Make the _initial_ connection to the SMTP server over TLS/SSL [default: false] --email-start-tls     Make the initial connection to the SMTP server over plaintext, and then upgrade the connection to TLS/SSL [default: false]
   --email-no-validate-certs